sigasi/sigasi_insights/content/opinion/emacs/emacs-syntax-errors.md

 Batch compilation
 -----------------

-Let’s assume you have installed ModelSim and configured Emacs accordingly (I won’t go into that).
+Let's assume you have installed ModelSim and configured Emacs accordingly (I won't go into that).
 Syntax checking would go something like this:

 -   Write some interesting code